gventuraf/gventuraf.github.io/_posts/2025-08-30-welcome-to-jekyll.markdown

 Don't worry about any details here, just look at how nice it is to write and use.

-First, we know it's a coroutine because it has the `co_yield` keyword somewhere inside.

-In coroutines lingo, it's called a **generator**.
-Essentially, it's a coroutine that only outputs (yields) values.

-Something that might be confusing is line 16.
-It looks like a function call, but remember that `fibonacci_numbers()` is not really a function - it's a coroutine.
-In reality, that line is **lazy**, it does not execute any code inside `fibonacci_numbers()`, it only returns a sort of _handle_ that we can use later to interact with the coroutine (like we do in line 17).

-Also, notice how we can use the `fib` handle as a range, pretty cool.

-By the end of this post, you will know how to implement your own std::generator.

 {% highlight cpp linenos %}
 #include <print>
 #include <generator> // since C++23